Wonderkuin/Wonderkuin.github.io/notes/unityDots.md

     //Schedules the two jobs with a dependency between them protected override void OnUpdate() {
         // The query variable can be accessed here because we are
-        // usign WithStoreEntityQueryInField(query) in the entities.ForEach below
+        // using WithStoreEntityQueryInField(query) in the entities.ForEach below
         int entitiesInQuery = query.CalculateEntityCount();

         // Create a native array to hold the intermediate sums